JoGorska/hotel-booking/README.md

 ## Deployment

-The site was deployed to Heroku.
-Please follow the below steps.
+The site was initially deployed to Heroku.
+For deployment to heroku, please follow below steps.

+In light of Heroku removing free tiers, the project was moved to render.

-### Deployment steps
+### Deployment steps (Heroku)

 1. add the list of requirements by writing in the terminal "pip3 freeze > requirements.txt"
 2. Add six and colorama==0.4.4 as they didn't seem to add automatically